loganphillips792/react-flask-fileupload/README.md

 1. Select your account name in the top right corner
 2. Select Security Credentials from the drop-down list
 3. 'Create access key'

+# Features to add

+- S3 Upload
+- Retrieve S3 Image in frontned, display as thumbnail
+- Stripe